Overview

 Results

-Your results and long-term outcome depend on how well you control blood pressure and cholesterol levels and chronic conditions such as diabetes.
+Your results and long-term outcome depend on how well you control blood pressure and cholesterol levels and conditions such as diabetes.
 It's important to take your medicines as directed.

 • Eat healthy foods.
 Choose plenty of fruits, vegetables and whole grains.
 Limit sugar, salt and saturated fats.